3D Viewport, Properties

 To show the paths (or update them, if needed), click on the Calculate Path button.

 To hide the paths, click on the Clear Paths button.

 Remember that only selected bones and their paths are affected by these actions!

-As with ghosts, the paths are automatically updated when you edit your poses/keyframes, and they are also active during animation playback.
-Alt-A is only useful when the Around Current Frame option is enabled.
+The paths are automatically updated when you edit your poses/keyframes, and they are also active during animation playback.
+Playing the animation affects the paths only when the Around Current Frame option is enabled.

 - Around Frame

 Display paths of points within a fixed number of frames around the current frame.
 When you enable this button, you get paths for a given number of frames before and after the current one (again, as with ghosts).

 - Clock Button